 Data Commons can be accessed by anyone via the tools available on datacommons.org.
-Students, researchers and developers can use the REST and Python APIs, both of which are free for educational, academic and journalistic research purposes.
-At this point, use of these APIs does not require an API Key.
+Students, researchers and developers can use the REST, Python and Google Sheets APIs, both of which are free for educational, academic and journalistic research purposes.

 Data Commons has benefited greatly from many collaborations.
 In addition to help from US Department of Commerce (notably the Census Bureau), we have received help from our many academic collaborations, including, UC San Francisco, Stanford University, UC Berkeley and Harvard.

 We are looking for more collaborators, both for adding new data to Data Commons and for building new and interesting applications of Data Commons.
 Contact us if you are interested in working with us.